MethodsAndPractices/vsteam/.docs/Get-VSTeamProcess.md

 Scrum True    False   This template is for teams who follow the Scrum framework.
 ```

-This gets the projects associated with each process template,
-and filters the list down to the one which contains a particular project,
+This gets all process template with their associated  projects and filters the list to the one which contains a particular project,
 the "Scrum" template in this example.

 ## PARAMETERS